IRS proposes update to Form W-4 to increase accuracy

 The IRS is making the update in the wake of the overhaul of federal tax law.
 The new tax law did away with the personal exemptions that are essentially the backbone of the current W-4.
 A new version of the form was needed to better reflect this and other changes to the law so a more accurate amount is withheld from pay for workers.

 The proposed draft is open to public input until July.
 A final version will take effect in 2020.
-Existing employees will not have to fill out the new form, but new hires will starting Jan.
+Existing employees will not have to fill out the new form, but new hires or anyone wanting to update their information will use a new form starting Jan.
 1.

 The U.S. Treasury and IRS worked closely with the tax and payroll community over the past year in developing the form.
 And several of those involved said that this form does reflect an improvement over earlier attempts, which were more onerous and raised privacy concerns.
+Some required employees to disclose if they held outside jobs or how much their spouse earns.

+However, some people felt it didn’t go far enough, such as Christine Speidel, director of the federal tax clinic and an assistant professor at Villanova University’s law school.
+She said the IRS is clearly “erring on the side of clear language and accuracy” but it does not address all the privacy concerns and that the directions could be confusing to some users.

+The IRS has provided some alternatives for workers who do not want to share certain information to their employers, offering an alternative way to calculate how much is withheld.
+It also has a box to check for those who want more than the suggested amount withheld, which may be popular for those that like to have a cushion in their withholdings or simply want to ensure a return at tax time.